Childcare programs

 -

 Nature-Inspired Thematic Units: Learning topics often revolve around nature, such as insects, trees, animals, and pond life.
-Indoor activities and traditional academics (like pre-writing and phonics) are often used to reinforce outdoor discoveries.
+Indoor activities and traditional academics (like pre-writing and phonics) are used to reinforce outdoor discoveries.

 -